 - Try using any of the other tools on Qiqo which may be appropriate for your participants.

-3. To organize all the sessions during the unconference, create a live event on Qiqo in your circle, and have everyone join the main room (max of 200 participants).
-There are 10 simultaneous breakout rooms by default, and you can have up to 50 breakout rooms.
-Each breakout room can have up to 200 participants each.
+3. To organize all the sessions during the unconference, create a live event on Qiqo in your circle.
+Everyone will join the main room when they arrive.
+There are 10 simultaneous breakout rooms by default, and you can have up to 100 breakout rooms.
+Each breakout room can have up to 300 participants each.
+If you need more than 300 people in your opening circle, we can connect a webinar there which can hold 10,000 people.
+If your event will have more than 100 people, please let us know in advance (firstname.lastname@example.org).

 From the main room, you can use the collaborative notes section to list the breakout rooms and time slots, and then let everyone add their topic in the appropriate time slot.
 Visit this example to see how we recommend setting up the notes.
 Everyone else can jump to the appropriate breakout room when the sessions begin.
 Stay in the main room to greet newcomers and to answer any questions.
 As the admin of your event, you’ll be able to label the breakout tables when you enter the event and click on “Admin Options.”